Policy-Based Routing OpenWrt Package Documentation

 The recommended network/firewall settings are below.

-Relevant part of /etc/config/network (DO NOT modify default OpenWrt network settings for neither wan nor lan):
+Relevant part of /etc/config/network (DO NOT modify default OpenWrt network settings for either wan or lan):

 config interface 'wgclient'